-Probe the interviewers for positional clues
+Probe the interviewers (during the interview) for positional clues

-Even so, they might give you some positional clues as to whether or not this is the final round of interviews.
+The interviewers might give you some positional clues as to whether or not this is the final round of interviews.

 To get those positional clues from an interviewer: